 Do not take it personally if a brand is simply not interested in a collaboration.

 The opinions and budgets vary greatly from company to company.
 The key to securing the perfect brand partnership is persistence and perseverance.
 Do not be afraid to reach out to new companies until you find the right fit.

-In my online course for bloggers, The Blogging Blueprint, I share proven methods for making money with your blog.
+In my ebook for bloggers, The Blogging Blueprint, I share proven methods for making money with your blog.
 I also share my strategies for making money using these methods.